stashed/docs/docs/setup/install/community.md

 # Install Stash Community Edition

-Stash community edition is open-sourced under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) and free to use for any non-commercial purpose.
+Stash Community edition is available under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) and free to use for any non-commercial purpose.
 It comes with all the basic backup functionalities.
-However, it lacks some advanced features such as [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. compared to the enterprise version.
-A full features comparison between Stash community edition and enterprise edition can be found [here](/docs/concepts/what-is-stash/overview.md).
+However, it lacks some advanced features such as [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. compared to the Enterprise edition.
+A full features comparison between the Stash Community edition and Enterprise edition can be found [here](/docs/concepts/what-is-stash/overview.md).

 If you are eligible under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) license or want to try Stash, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/).

 ## Get a License

-In this section, we are going to show you how you can get a **1 year** free license for Stash community edition.
+In this section, we are going to show you how you can get a **1 year** free license for Stash Community edition.
 You can get a license for your Kubernetes cluster by going through the following steps:

-- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/) and fill up the small form.
+- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/) and fill up the form.
 It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address.
 You can provide your personal or work email address.
 - Then, select `Stash Community Edition` in the product field.
 - Now, provide your cluster ID.
 You can get your cluster ID easily by running the following command: